ImaanBontle/SDV-immersive-weathers/README.md

 <!--Incompatible-->
 ### Incompatible Mods <a id="incompatible"></a>

 The following is a list of all mods which are not supported or are incompatible with *one or more* mods in the series.
-For mod-specific compatibility, see the [mod documentation](#docs).
 In general, any mod which alters the weather is going to cause unpredictable behaviour.
 You should be cautious when using these.
 However, [Content Patcher packs][content-patcher-link] should still be fine.

 - **[More Rain][more-rain-link]** - *incompatible*.
 Alters the weather probabilities.
 - **[Rain Plus][rain-plus-link]** - *incompatible*.
 Forces rain on certain days of the week.